-Use of an existing boat dock, walkway, gangway, and two pilings (as shown in Figure 2).
+Use of an existing boat dock, anchor cables, and walkway (as shown in Figure 2).

 Figure 2.
 Site Map

 NOTE: This depiction of the lease premises is based on unverified information provided by the applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.